aukustomx/bbva-next-docker-course/README.md

 ```shell script
 sudo docker run hello-world
 ```
-By default Docker runs only as root user.
+By default Docker [runs only as root user](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).
 If you would like to use Docker as a non-root user, you must add your user to the “docker” group with something like:
 ```shell script
 sudo usermod -aG docker $USER
 ```
 You need to log out and back in for this to take effect.

+> Note: Some Linux distributions need to run post-installation steps to work better with Docker.
+Please, visit [Post-installation steps for Linux](https://docs.docker.com/engine/install/linux-postinstall/) for more details.

+##Overview Docker vocabulary